<>

 What file formats does Scroll use?

 Scroll articles are written as Scroll files with the file extension scroll.
-The current base grammar for Scroll is defined here.
+The current base parsers for Scroll are defined here.

 What language is Scroll written in?

-Scroll is mostly written in Grammar.
+Scroll is written in Particles, Parsers, and Javascript.
 The Scroll CLI app is written in plain Javascript and runs in Node.js.
-Scroll makes heavy use of Tree Languages.
+Scroll also uses a few other microlangs written in Parsers.
 The CSS for the default theme Gazette is written in Hakon.
 The HTML is written in stump.

 TypeScript is not used in the Scroll repo and because the Javascript is only ~1kloc that likely will not be necessary.